byu-oit/UAPI-Specification/UAPI and Domain Services.md

 Domain B has chosen to conform to the model provided by the BYUAPI as expressed in the Open Host/Published Language.
 This eliminates the need for translation between models.
 A single UAPI interface is all that is required for that interaction.
 The BYUAPI will mitigate some of the issues with the Conformist approach because it is meant to isolate consuming domains from changes to the provider domain.

-Domain C has unique requirements for its model that prevent it from being able to conform to the BYUAPI model directly (third party application, etc).
+Domain C has unique requirements for its model that prevent it from being able to conform to the BYUAPI model directly.
 In this case the domain has chosen to create an ACL between itself and the BYUAPI Open Host/Published Language.
 This ACL can be a model only translation.

 ## Implications Of Varying From The Specification